Darkchaton/Darkchaton/README.md

 - 💡 **Main Features**: Blueprints skills, puzzles, Design Environment
 - **Link**: https://github.com/Darkchaton/FracturedMind (Not a build yet)

-### ⚙️ Magnet Runner
+### Halloween Game 2025 - Vanessa's book
-**Description**: A game developed during my third school session - It's a platform game using gravity and opposing forces.
+**Description**: In a dark, magic school, our main character must find Vanessa's book.
+To succeed, the player must complete four puzzles using their instincts, problem-solving skills, and research.
+Beware of the mannequins, though we don't yet understand the reason for their existence.

 - 🌱 **State**: Finished
 - 🛠️ **Technologies**: Unity, c#
-- 💡 **Main Features**: Design and development of a gravity-based game, creation of an interactive course using game mechanics based on opposing forces, the emphasis is on the colors used (blue vs red), designed as a team by sharing ideas and collaborating throughout the project
+- 💡 **Main Features**: Puzzles, ennemies ai, Design Environment, logic in a small free world.
-- **Link**: https://github.com/Darkchaton/MagnetRunner (Not a build yet)
+- **Link**:

-## 🚀 Current Goals
+## Current Goals

 - 💻 Looking for collaborations or work
 - 📚 Perfect my projects and skills

-## 📫 Connect with Me  ✨
+## Connect with Me  ✨

 - **LinkedIn**: [LinkedIn profile](https://www.linkedin.com/in/amélia-d-239496324/)
-- **Email**: ameliadulac12345@gmail.com
+- **Email**: ladycherripro@gmail.com

 #

 Thank you for stopping by!
-Feel free to reach out to discuss projects or eventual collaborations ✨
+Feel free to reach out to discuss projects or eventual collaborations.